Dosage Form: tablet, delayed-release

 - in the treatment of pediatric patients with polyarticular-course1 juvenile rheumatoid arthritis who have responded inadequately to salicylates or other nonsteroidal anti-inflammatory drugs.

 In patients with rheumatoid arthritis or juvenile rheumatoid arthritis, rest and physiotherapy as indicated should be continued.
-Unlike anti-inflammatory drugs, sulfasalazine delayed release tablets, USP do not produce an immediate response.
-Concurrent treatment with analgesics and/or nonsteroidal anti-inflammatory drugs is recommended at least until the effect of sulfasalazine delayed release tablets, USP is apparent.
+Unlike anti-inflammatory drugs, sulfasalazine delayed release tablets do not produce an immediate response.
+Concurrent treatment with analgesics and/or nonsteroidal anti-inflammatory drugs is recommended at least until the effect of sulfasalazine delayed release tablets is apparent.

 Sulfasalazine delayed release tablets are contraindicated in: